-Links to submissions of various governments in WTO disputes can be found on this website as well.
+Law school users can find links to submissions of various governments in WTO disputes on WorldTradeLaw.net.
 U.S. briefs filed in WTO Dispute Settlement Proceedings are also available on the website of the Office of the U.S. Trade Representative.

 Other places to find panel reports and decisions include:

-- Basic Instruments and Selected Documents (K4602 .B36) contains GATT dispute settlement decisions.
+- Basic Instruments and Selected Documents (K4602 .B36 and on HeinOnline) contains GATT dispute settlement decisions.

-- Basic Documents of International Economic Law (K3820 .A35 B37 1990 and online in Lexis.com (INTLAW;BDIEL) and WestlawNext (IEL database); the online versions are more up-to-date, but still run a year or so behind).
+- Basic Documents of International Economic Law (K3820 .A35 B37 1990, on Lexis Academic, and in Westlaw's International Economic Law Documents database).
+The online versions are more up-to-date, but still run a year or so behind.

-- International Legal Materials (Periodicals and online in HeinOnline, Lexis.com (INTLAW;ILM) and WestlawNext (ILM database)).
+- International Legal Materials (Periodicals and online in HeinOnline, Lexis Advance, and Westlaw).

 - WTO Law, Litigation & Policy: Sourcebook of Internet Material (K4610 .M34 2007) is a compendium of important legal and policy documents made available on the Internet.

-Lexis.com contains GATT and WTO reports which you can find with keyword searches (INTLAW; GTTWTO).
-You can also find GATT and WTO decisions in the Lexis version of Basic Documents of International Economic Law (INTLAW;BDIEL).
+Lexis Advance contains GATT and WTO reports, which users can find with keyword searches in the GATT Panel & WTO Dispute Settlement Reports database.
+Users can also find GATT and WTO decisions in Basic Documents of International Economic Law on Lexis Academic.
 For GATT reports, use the search query title(gatt and panel report) and [key words]; for WTO reports used the query title (world trade organization and report) and [key words].

-To search the Lexis version of International Legal Materials (INTLAW;ILM) use the query title(general agreement and panel report) and [key words] to find GATT panel reports.
-To find WTO reports used the query title (world trade organization and report) and [key words].
+To search the Lexis Advance version of International Legal Materials, use the query title(general agreement and panel report) and [key words] to find GATT panel reports.
+To find WTO reports, use the query title (world trade organization and report) and [key words].

-- WestlawNext: Use the search bar to bring up GATT and WTO related databases and directories.
+- Westlaw: Use the search bar to bring up GATT and WTO related databases and directories.
 Typing “GATT” or “WTO” will bring up decisions and awards, and “IEL” and “ILM” bring up those secondary materials.
-You can also navigate via Home > International Materials > International Administrative Materials > Multi-National Administrative Materials to find pertinent information.
+You can also navigate via Home > International Materials > Administrative Materials > Multi-National to find pertinent information.

 Useful works about the dispute settlement system include: